Sicarii: History

 The Zealots, Sicarii and other prominent rebels finally joined forces to attack and temporarily take Jerusalem from Rome in 66 AD, where they took control of the Temple in Jerusalem, executing anyone who tried to oppose their power.
 The local populace resisted their control and launched a series of sieges and raids to remove the rebel factions.
 The rebels eventually silenced the uprising and Jerusalem stayed in their hands for the duration of the war.
-The Romans finally came to take back the city, and they led counter-attacks and sieges to starve the rebels inside.
-The rebels held for some time, but the constant bickering and the lack of leadership led the groups to disintegrate.
+The Romans returned to take back the city, counter-attacking and laying siege to starve the rebels inside.
+The rebels held out for some time, but the constant bickering and lack of leadership caused the groups to disintegrate.
 The leader of the Sicarii, Menahem, was killed by rival factions during an altercation.
-Soon, the Romans regained control, and finally destroyed the whole city in 70 AD.
+Finally, the Romans regained control and destroyed the whole city in 70 AD.

 Eleazar and his followers returned to Masada and continued their rebellion against the Romans until 73 AD.
-The Romans eventually took the fortress and, according to Josephus, found that most of its defenders had committed suicide rather than surrender.
-In Josephus' The Jewish War (vii), after the fall of the Temple in 70 AD, the sicarii became the dominant revolutionary Hebrew faction, scattered abroad.
-Josephus particularly associates them with the mass suicide at Masada in 73 AD and to the subsequent refusal "to submit to the taxation census when Cyrenius was sent to Judea to make one" (Josephus) as part of their rebellion's religious and political scheme.
+The Romans eventually took the fortress and, according to Josephus, found that most of its defenders had died by suicide rather than surrender.
+In Josephus' The Jewish War (vii), after the fall of the Temple in AD 70, the sicarii became the dominant revolutionary Hebrew faction, scattered abroad.
+Josephus particularly associates them with the mass suicide at Masada in AD 73 and to the subsequent refusal "to submit to the taxation census when Cyrenius was sent to Judea to make one," as part of their rebellion's religious and political goals.

 Judas Iscariot, one of the Twelve Apostles of Jesus according to the New Testament, was believed by some to be a sicarius.
-This opinion is objected to by modern historians, mainly because Josephus in The War of the Hebrews (2:254–7) mentions the appearance of the Sicarii as a new phenomenon during the procuratorships of Felix (52–60 AD), having no apparent relation with the group called Sicarii by Romans at times of Quirinius.
+Modern historians typically reject this contention, mainly because Josephus in The War of the Hebrews (2:254–7) mentions the appearance of the Sicarii as a new phenomenon during the procuratorships of Felix (52–60 AD), having no apparent relation with the group called Sicarii by Romans at times of Quirinius.
 The 2nd century compendium of Jewish oral law, the Mishnah (Makhshirin 1:6), mentions the word sikrin (סיקרין), perhaps related to Sicarii, and which is explained by the early rabbinic commentators as being related to the ληστής (= robbers), and to government personnel involved with implementing the laws of Sicaricon.
-Maimonides, in his Mishnah Commentary (Makhshirin 1:6), explains the same word sikrin as meaning "people who harass and who are disposed to being violent."
+Maimonides, in his Mishnah commentary (Makhshirin 1:6), explains the same word sikrin as meaning "people who harass and who are disposed to being violent."

+Legacy

+The Sicarii were the basis of the Masada myth in early Zionism.
+They also served as the namesake of several modern Jewish militant groups, both Zionist and anti-Zionist—most notably the Sicarii of 1989 and the Sikrikim.

+In popular culture

+In The Chosen, the first multi-season series about the life of Jesus of Nazareth, Simon the Zealot is called a "Zealot Sicarii" in episode 7 of Season 2 ("Reckoning").